mkinach/cheatsheets/python-cheatsheet.md

 ### Tuples

-* tuples are just immutable lists and elements can't be added or deleted after the tuple is defined
+* tuples are just immutable lists and elements that can't be added or deleted after the tuple is defined

 ```python
 empty_tuple = ()